On the chain of commuting operators on Banach spaces: The theory of commuting graphs

-In the next step, $T$ is linearly extended to $c_{00}$.
+We then extend $T$ linearly to $c_{00}$.
 We also define

-It was proved (check the remark above Lemma 3.3 in \cite{Ambrozie}) that $\|T\|\leq 2$, provided $(\varepsilon_k)_{k=1}^\infty$ decreases to zero sufficiently fast.
-This allows us to extend $T$ to a bounded linear operator on $\ell_2$.
-With a slight abuse of notation we call this operator $T$.
+It was shown (check the remark above \cite[Lemma 3.3]{Ambrozie}) that $\|T\|\leq 2$, provided that the sequence $(\varepsilon_k)_{k=1}^\infty$ decreases to zero sufficiently fast.
+This allows to extend $T$ to a bounded linear operator on $\ell_2$.
+With a slight abuse of notation, we also denote this extension by $T$.